-These representational differences in binding relations have linguistic consequences, although this is not obvious from (2) and (3) alone.
-Let us call the configuration in (3a) cobinding and the configuration in (3b) transitive binding, following Heim (1993) and Büring (2005b).
-The following example from Büring (2005b: 264) - modified to use the linking representation - illustrates that cobinding and transitive binding can give rise to distinct interpretations (all caps indicates focus):
+The first interpretation is a coreferential interpretation, such that the pronoun refers to whatever the proper name Harry refers to.
+On this interpretation, the others did not hear Harry's sister, but may have heard their own sisters.
+The second interpreThese representational differences in binding relations have linguistic consequences, although this is not obvious from (2) and (3) alone.
+Let us call the configuration in (3a) cobinding and the configuration in (3b) transitive binding, following Heim (1998) and Büring (2005b).
+The following example from Büring (2005b, 264) - modified to use the linking representation - illustrates that cobinding and transitive binding can give rise to distinct interpretations (all caps indicates focus):